larrysangfake/dsba-platform-template/README.md

-# 📊 Stock Advisory App
+# 📊 Stock Advisory MLOps Platform

 A machine-learning-powered stock advisory platform designed to help stockholders make informed decisions on whether to **hold** or **sell** their stocks.